cilium/cilium/Documentation/operations/upgrade.rst

 * The kube-proxy replacement in DSR or Hybrid mode with tunneling causes failure upon cilium-agent start.
   In previous versions, cilium-agent automatically used SNAT mode when we set tunneling.

+* In the ENI IPAM mode, the default subnet in which ENIs are created has changed from the subnet (in the same VPC and AZ) with the most addresses available to the subnet in which the primary ENI of the node is attached.
+Note that this default only matters if no explicit selection of the subnet occurs, i.e. specifying subnet IDs or tags still takes precedence.

 Removed Options
 ~~~~~~~~~~~~~~~